This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Naming your business and applying for a Federal Tax ID number

-“For ADDISON Yacht Charters, establishing the legal and licensing requirements was one of the easiest aspects of starting the business,” he explains.
+“Establishing the legal and licensing requirements was one of the easiest aspects of starting the business,” he explains.
 “All said, conception and gestation of ADDISON Yacht Charters was long-term, but she was born after only two days of hard labor.”

 Resources to help you determine the legal structure and name for your business, as well as other legal considerations: